stevenmcintosh/Office-Fussball/README.md

    ```RewriteRule ^(.*) /public/$1 [L]```
    Becomes
    ```RewriteRule ^(.*) /fussball/public/$1 [L]```
+4. Run PHP Composer insude the Fussball directory to download all dependacies
-4. Run the MySQL file to install the database.
+5. Run the MySQL file to install the database.
 The MySQL file is in the download at: /sql/fussball.sql
-5. Edit the config file with your database details (use localhost config if setting up on localhost)
+6. Edit the config file with your database details (use localhost config if setting up on localhost)
    *  "application/config/config.php" OR
-6. Open the webroot and you should see the homepage with a login.
+7. Open the webroot and you should see the homepage with a login.
 YTou can log in with the below default admin user *Note: by default Activee Directory (LDAP) is turned off, you can turn on via the admin panel)*
    *  Username: adminusr
    *  Email: test@test.com